osmosis-labs/assetlists/README.md

    - Configure custom transfer methods or property overrides
    - Override display properties from Chain Registry

 **Important:** All asset metadata (images, descriptions, social links, etc.) comes from Chain Registry.
 To update asset information, submit PRs to Chain Registry, not this repository.
-Changes will be automatically picked up during the next automated run (twice weekly).
+Changes will be automatically picked up during the next automated run (daily).

 ## Repository Structure